-Elementary Schools.
-The school food service program will approve and provide all food and beverage sales to students in elementary schools.
+Elementary School.
+The Cleora School food service program will approve and provide all food and beverage sales to students in elementary schools.
 Given young children's limited nutrition skills, food in elementary schools should be sold as balanced meals.
 If available, foods and beverages sold individually should be limited to low-fat and non-fat milk, fruits, and non-fried vegetables.

-Middle/Junior High and High Schools.
-In middle/junior high and high schools, all foods and beverages sold individually outside the reimbursable school meal programs (including those sold through a la carte [snack] lines, vending machines, student stores, or fundraising activities) during the school day, or through programs for students after the school day, will meet the following nutrition and portion size standards:
+Middle School.
+In the middle school, all foods and beverages sold individually outside the reimbursable school meal programs (including those sold through a la carte [snack] lines, vending machines, student stores, or fundraising activities) during the school day, or through programs for students after the school day, will meet the following nutrition and portion size standards: